tipinatipi/suncoin/README.md

 ## Desktop wallet setup

 1. Open the Desktop Wallet.
-2. Go to Debug console and generate a private key by typing *masternode genkey*
+2. Go to Debug console and generate a private key by typing *masternode genkey*.
-3. Create a new receiving address and set label to **MN1**
+3. Create a new receiving address and set label to **MN1**.
 4. Click on Copy address.
 5. Send **10000** SUN to **MN1**.
 You need to send all 10000 coins in one single transaction.
 Wait for 15 confirmations.
 6. Go back to Debug console and type *masternode outputs* to retrieve transaction id and output id.